nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ###### Session-Based Command History

-NUScheduler keeps track of all the successful commands you've made within each session.
+Access the previous commands you've made within each session.

 * Use the up arrow key, <kbd>&#8593;</kbd> to navigate to the previous command.
 * Use the down arrow key, <kbd>&#8595;</kbd> to navigate to the next command.